 Reading carefully and closely in social studies requires students to examine multiple perspectives and understand the subtext present in any account (Wineburg, 1991).
 "When students identify and reconcile multiple perspectives, they can begin to see history as an interpretive enterprise based on the deliberation of varying accounts of the past" (Monte-Sano & De La Paz, 2012, p.
 290).
 In history, the "comprehension of text reaches beyond words and phrases to embrace intention, motive, purpose, and plan" (Wineburg, 2001, p.
 67).

 This understanding of reading in social studies requires teachers to intentionally use primary documents and multiple accounts of events.
 Students who read well are then able to build arguments based on evidence from the text.
-The Common Core State Standards emphasize the use of evidence to support conclusions drawn from text, and as Barton (1997) argues, "the use of evidence to reach supportable conclusions is one of the most important objectives of the social studies-or, indeed, of most disciplines" (p.
+As Barton (1997) argues, "the use of evidence to reach supportable conclusions is one of the most important objectives of the social studies-or, indeed, of most disciplines" (p.
 407).